 Before you transition out of foster care, you have the right to either earn your driver's license or get a state-issued official identification card.
 You must meet certain requirements before you can earn your driver's license.
 Use your license and driving privileges responsibly.

-DCFS can also help you or your foster parents pay for car insurance if you meet the program requirements.
-Ask your FSW caseworker for more information about the DCFS Driver's License and Car Insurance Reimbursement Program.
+DCFS can also help you or your resource parents pay for car insurance if you meet the program requirements.
+Ask your caseworker or TYS Coordinator for more information about the DCFS Driving Program and Car Insurance Reimbursement Program.